g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 <a href="#fn:3" id="fnref:3">3</a>

 As a result, taking pride in not 'doing science' is chilling to me.
 Yes: they're trying to be humane.
-Yes, they're trying to resist [eliminative reductionism][ElMat], [mathiness][Mathy], and racism (the "arrogant perceptions of the weaker peoples as instrumental means of the global projects of the stronger"
+Yes, they're trying to resist [eliminative reductionism][ElMat], [mathiness][Mathy], and racism (the "arrogant perceptions of the weaker peoples as instrumental means of the global projects of the stronger"). <a href="#fn:4" id="fnref:4">4</a>.

-<a href="#fn:2" id="fnref:2">2</a>).
+<a href="#fn:5" id="fnref:5">5</a>.

 ---

+<br><br>

-An anti-scientific attitude would be discreditable on its own.
+Anti-scientific attitudes are discreditable on their own.
 But it's paired with active disdain of cultural anthropologists who do attempt science: e.g. Jared Diamond, Napoleon Chagnon, Pascal Boyer.
 Scientific cultural anthropology is a serious, interdisciplinary research programme shared with genetics and psychology.
-(It can be googled with the term "cultural evolutionary theory".)
+(It can be googled with the term "[cultural evolution][CultEv] [theory][DualInt]" or "coevolution".)

+<br><br>

 ---

+<br><br>

 I continue to struggle to distinguish sociology and anthropology.
 Both are about humans in groups; both do ethnography; both are comfortable with symbolic [_Verstehen_][Weber] work; both now cover the researchers' own culture as well as those of the Other.
 The difference - uncharitably, from the outside - is that sociology has less postmodernist baggage and can thus aspire to be more than political advocacy.

+<br><br>

 ---

+<br><br>

 I'm not saying that c-anthropology's _average_ confusion makes all of them not worth reading.
-For instance: I only recently realised the distinctive value of the philosopher Rousseau, an anthropologist in spirit: few Europeans really considered that there could be value in foreign cultures in his time. <a href="#fn:5" id="fnref:5">5</a>).
+For instance: I only recently realised the distinctive value of the philosopher Rousseau, an anthropologist in spirit: few Europeans really considered that there could be value in foreign cultures in his time. <a href="#fn:5" id="fnref:6">6</a>).

-This sounds incredible in our hybridised culture, for we are obsessed with [fleeing oneself][Travel] and a ridiculously rose-tinted idea of what pastoral life was and is actually like.
-But you can see it in most intelligent commentators from the C17th, for instance Samuel Johnson. <a href="#fn:6" id="fnref:6">6</a>
+This sounds incredible in our hybridised culture, for we are obsessed with [fleeing oneself][Travel] and have a ridiculously rose-tinted idea of what pastoral life was and is actually like.
+But you can see disdainful total superiority in even the most intelligent commentators from the C17th, for instance Samuel Johnson. <a href="#fn:7" id="fnref:7">7</a>

 If anthropology is _a_ cause of the huge shift in attitudes from then until now, then they will have done us a great service.
 (For all that it is anthropologists who now lead the quest for segregation and cultural purity, in the form of attacking often-harmless cultural exchange as cultural appropriation.)

+<br><br>

 ---

-So, in spite of them, I'm going to find the best of the field.
+So, in spite of them, I'm going to find the best of the field, to "[steel-man][Steel]" them.
 Some questions I would like answers for:

-* How does cultural or social anthropology differ from sociology?
-* What has cultural anthropology achieved?
+* _What has cultural anthropology achieved?_
-* What is cultural anthropology's method?
-* Is cultural anthropology unusually ideologically polluted?
-* How much of the modern love of foreign experience and culture can be attributed to the influence of ethnographers?
+* _How much of the modern love of foreign experience and culture can be attributed to the influence of ethnographers?_
-* What is the anthropological method?
-I'll settle for a [family resemblance][Fam].
+* _Is cultural anthropology unusually ideologically polluted?_
+* _How does cultural or social anthropology differ from sociology?_
+* _What is cultural anthropology's method?_
-* Does [cultural evolution][CultEv] [theory][DualInt] subsume or supercede cultural anthropology?
+* _Does [cultural evolution][CultEv] [theory][DualInt] subsume or supercede cultural anthropology?_

+First: _What is the anthropological method?_

 I don't really know and neither of the textbooks I tried were very illuminating.
 Here's a preliminary attempt, after contact with some theoretical cultural anthropologists: